wombleton/gitlaw-nz/acts/H/Health Practitioners Competence Assurance Act 2003.md

 ##### 172 False declarations and representations

-*   Every person commits an offence and is liable on summary conviction to a fine not exceeding $10,000 who, for any purpose relating to this Act, either on his or her own behalf or on behalf of any other person,---
+*   Every person commits an offence and is liable on conviction to a fine not exceeding $10,000 who, for any purpose relating to this Act, either on his or her own behalf or on behalf of any other person,---

     *   (a) either orally or in writing, makes any declaration or representation that, to his or her knowledge, is false or misleading in any material particular; or